-- The Himeko Nonohara of 1994 goes to meet the Himeko Nonohara of 1997 to find out how she's doing.
+- Himechan No Ribon: The Himeko Nonohara of 1994 goes to meet the Himeko Nonohara of 1997 to find out how she's doing.
 She doesn't find out anything immediately useful.

-- In Dragon Ball, Future Trunks has a couple of meetings with his infant self - once saving his own life as well as his mother's and the second time pulling his own hair while holding himself - but never actually has dialogue that could be confused for an introduction (probably because his past self wouldn't understand him anyway).
+- Future Trunks has a couple of meetings with his infant self - once saving his own life as well as his mother's and the second time pulling his own hair while holding himself - but never actually has dialogue that could be confused for an introduction (probably because his past self wouldn't understand him anyway).
 Interestingly enough, in one of the video games, Future Trunks DOES meet up with his past self as a young boy and, taken aback that he has become such a spoiled brat in the main timeline, challenges himself to a duel.
-After being defeated by said spoiled brat, the Future Badass retracts his earlier disappointment.
+After witnessing said spoiled brat's strength, the Future Badass retracts his earlier disappointment.

 - An original animation made for an interactive children's toy features most of the gang going on a trip through time in Future Trunks' time machine.
 When they arrive in the era of the original Dragonball, Goku heartily gets out and attempts to happily introduce himself to his younger counterpart, forcing Trunks to tackle the adult Goku before he completely mucks up the timeline.

 - Doraemon has at least three noteworthy short stories in which Nobita Nobi visits his future self to check out his future relationship with his Love Interest.
 These chapters are compiled into the CGI movie, Stand by Me: Doraemon.